serverless-nextjs/serverless-next.js/CONTRIBUTING.md

 #### End-to-end tests

-The end-to-end tests will automatically verify a real deployment to AWS using a test app.
+The end-to-end tests will automatically verify a real deployment to AWS using a test app and the Cypress testing framework.
 Currently, we have four sets of end-to-end tests, which each test various configurations:

 * next-app: basic app
 * next-app-with-trailing-slash: app with `trailingSlash = true`
 * next-app-with-basepath: app with `basepath` set
 * next-app-dynamic-routes: app that tests catch-all and other dynamic routes

+The above always test the latest minor version of Next.js.
+These are also duplicated with `prev-` prefixes, which indicate they test the previous minor version of Next.js.
+As of November 7th, 2020, these are `10.0.x` and `9.5.x` respectively.

 Each test app tests various combinations of configuration.
 The test app may also be useful for you to manually verify your changes.
 When making a PR, it is recommended to at least run the end-to-end tests for the basic app, i.e `next-app`.
 However, if you have difficulty setting up the end-to-end tests, no worries!
 We will also run them for you as part of the PR.
 For forks, this is run manually by a maintainer.